 Remember that frequent, light cleaning is preferable to occasional heavy scrubbing.

-Stainless steel is a classic in the kitchen.
 Stark white, basic black and a range of colors come and go, but if you have stainless steel appliances and kitchen elements (e.g. sink) your kitchen will always be in style.
-Follow the tips presented here to keep your stainless steel surfaces and appliances looking great for many years.

 I know that this was a long read about something seemingly simple, but I hope that you will be able to walk away understanding how to keep stainless steel appliances clean, what your kitchen needs and be able to pick the best products for it.